Exo 27:20-21

 Then you shall kill the ram, and take of its blood, and put it upon the tip of the right ear of Aaron, and upon the tip of the right ear of his sons, and upon the thumb of their right hand, and upon the great toe of their right foot, and dash the blood against the altar round about.
 Exo 29:20

-There is another instance in Scripture where the blood of the sacrifice flowed onto the right ear, right hand, and right foot – Yeshua when He was on the cross.
-His own blood from the crown of thorns flowed onto His right ear, and His own blood from the nails in His hands and feet flowed onto His right thumb and right big toe.
-His blood consecrated Him to serve as High Priest to YHVH forever.
+There is another instance in Scripture where the blood of the sacrifice flowed onto the right ear, right hand, and right foot—Yeshua when He was on the cross.
+His own blood from the crown of thorns flowed onto His right ear, and from the nails in His hands and feet the blood flowed onto His right thumb and big toe.
+His blood consecrated Him to serve as High Priest forever.

 Exo 30:1-10